Factoid

-The original definition of the noun factoid is a piece of inaccurate or unverified information presented as factual.
-The -oid suffix normally means resembling or having the appearance of, so a factoid is something that has the appearance of fact but is not necessarily factual.
-The word was coined by Norman Mailer in his biography of Marilyn Monroe, where he defined factoids as “facts which have no existence before appearing in a magazine or newspaper.”
+When it was first coined, the noun factoid referred to a piece of inaccurate or unverified information presented as factual.
+The –oid suffix normally means resembling or having the appearance of, so a factoid is something that has the appearance of fact but is not necessarily factual.
+The word was coined by Norman Mailer in his biography of Marilyn Monroe, where he defined factoids as “facts which have no existence before appearing in a magazine or newspaper.”

-But factoid is now almost exclusively used to mean a brief interesting fact.
-This definition is still considered incorrect by people who follow English usage, but it’s so widespread that we have to accept it, even if it does contradict the word’s original sense.
+In the United States, however, factoid is now almost exclusively used to mean a brief interesting fact.
+Elsewhere, the meaning may be in flux, with the influence of American media nudging it toward the newer U.S. definition.
+This definition is still considered incorrect by people who follow English usage, but it’s so widespread those who dislike it may eventually have to accept it, even if it does contradict the word’s original sense.

 Examples

-Factoid is almost always used in the sense that tends to peeve people who follow English usage—for example:
+Factoid is almost always used in the newer sense—for example:

 Here’s an interesting factoid for you: The Mavericks have covered the spread in 15 consecutive games.
 [Dallas Morning News]